thealbeva/Paycheck-First/README.md

 Open this folder in Android Studio:

-`C:\xxxxx\xxxx\xxxxxxxxx\Goblin Accountant`
+`C:/xxxx/xxxxxxx/xxxx.GoblinAccountant`

 Android Studio will sync the Gradle project, download Android dependencies if needed, and let you run the app on an emulator or connected Android device.

 ## Next product steps

-1. Persist data locally with Room or DataStore.
+1. Finish Wages Taxes and Draws.
-2. Add first-time setup screens.
+2. Continue the remaining Business Suite modules.
-3. Add notifications for Monday, Wednesday, and payday.
+3. Add first-time setup screens.
-4. Add debt payoff details.
+4. Complete private alpha testing and persistence edge-case coverage.
-5. Add optional credit utilization recommendations.
+5. Add encrypted export/import in a later version.